chapter four

 • Making Illegal states impossible to represent

-What might be kind of surprising is that our design process will be focused entirely on the data in our domain and what it means.
+What might be surprising is that our design process will be focused entirely on the data in our domain and what it means.
 Data Oriented design is largely in the spirit of Fred Brooks’ classic observation from Mythical Man Month: “representation is the essence of programming.”
 If we get the representation of our data right, everything else tends to fall into place.
 As such, we won’t worry about behaviors, or efficiency, design patterns, or any other operational focused concerns for now.

 4.1 Starting from Requirements

-4.1.1 Revisiting the Humble Checklist
+4.1.1 The Humble Checklist

 4.1.2 Firming up loose requirements